sdesena/Improve-LULC-Classification-GEE/README.md

 This project aims to address these challenges and improve the overall accuracy by providing clear strategies and methodologies.

+Check out my [Medium Post](https://medium.com/@sandrosena/improve-land-use-and-land-cover-classification-in-google-earth-engine-124c013e36ef) to learn how to avoid pitfalls and enhance your analysis, diving deeper into the methodology and results.

 ---

 ## **Workflow Steps**